gta5-map/Social-Club-API-cheat-sheet/docs/global-filters.rst

 .. http:get:: /games/gtav/snapmatic/ajax/search?[SearchQuery=(search_query)&]Filter=(filter)&Page=(page_number)

-  Returns 12 snapmatic photos out of a specific filter group.
+  You can use this endpoint in case you want to browse through popular snapsmatics or search for a specific term.
+It'll returns 12 snaps per page.
 Make sure to increase ``page_number`` to browse through the pagination.

   **Example request**: